Degrees & Programs

 Learning reaches beyond the classroom at Tarleton and is fostered by our numerous extracurricular activities through which students and faculty develop camaraderie.
 We are proud of our traditions of friendliness and of treating students with respect and individual attention.
 Animal Sciences faculty members are dedicated to your needs and make every effort to be responsive and progressive.
 Our department emphasizes the personal bond between student and teacher.
 Individualized education fosters an environment in which creativity and scholarship flourish.
 Through personalized counseling, we encourage you to identify a degree program that will prepare you professionally and challenge you academically.

-The Department of Animal Sciences offers three degree programs which are Animal Science, Veterinary Technology and Wildlife Management.
+The Department of Animal Sciences offers two degree programs which are Animal Science, and Veterinary Technology.
 The Animal Science degree has a choice of four concentrations: science, production, animal industries, and pre-veterinary medicine.

 Students arriving fall 2013 or later, must follow the following 2013-2014 degree advising guides.